Small resolutions of SU(5)-models in F-theory: Introduction

 Since we assume the existence of a section, the elliptic fibration admits a birational equivalent (singular) Weierstrass model and Tate's algorithm provide a systematic way to specialize the coefficients of the Weierstrass model to impose a split $\tilde{A}_4$ fiber over a specific divisor of the base.
 The Weierstrass model will be singular, but the split $\tilde{A}_4$ fiber will naturally emerge after resolving its codimension-one singularities.
 There will be several left-over singularities in higher codimensions in the base.
 In the context of $\SU(5)$ Unification, these extra-singularities are a blessing in disguise since they open the door to a sequence of enhancements of the singular fiber that can provide the matter fields and Yukawa couplings required for a realistic physical model.
 The structure of the discriminant locus of a $\SU(5)$ model has been carefully analyzed by Andreas and Curio \cite{andreas}.
 They gave several indications supporting the existence of the successive enhancements demanded by $\SU(5)$ phenomenology ($\tilde{A}_5$ and $\tilde{D}_5$ in codimension-one, $\tilde{D}_{6}$ and $\tilde{E}_6$ in codimension-three).
 Their analysis also indicates that there might be an additional $\tilde{A}_6$ enhancement in codimension-three.
 All together, we have the following list of degenerations of singular fibers as we move in codimension in the base:

 Starting from a fiber of type $\tilde{A}_4$, one can retrieve the same structure by assuming that all singular fibers are extended ADE Dynkin diagrams and as we move in higher codimension, the fiber enhancement is realized by increasing the rank of the dual ADE graph by one unit each time we increase the codimension by one unit.
-Starting from $\tilde{A}_4$ in codimension-one, we can then expect fibers with dual graphs $\tilde{A}_5$ and $\tilde{D}_5$ in codimension-two since they are the only extended ADE Dynkin diagrams of rank 5 and in the same spirit we can expect fibers with rank 6 dual graphs $\tilde{A}_6$, $\tilde{D}_6$ and $\tilde{E}_6$ in codimension-three.
+Starting from $\tilde{A}_4$ in codimension-one, we can then expect fibers with dual graphs $\tilde{A}_5$ and $\tilde{D}_5$ in codimension-two since they are the only extended ADE Dynkin diagrams of rank 5.
+In the same spirit, we can expect dual graphs fibers with rank 6 in codimension-3, namely $\tilde{A}_6$, $\tilde{D}_6$ and $\tilde{E}_6$.